How AlphaBot Works

 -15%

-20% reserve is always available for instant sells on the bonding curve.
+30% reserve is always available for instant sells on the bonding curve.
 Even during a market crash, you can exit your position.
-If the reserve drops below 5%, the engine automatically rebalances from its trading pool to replenish it.
+If the reserve drops below 12%, the engine automatically rebalances from its trading pool to replenish it back to 25%.

 TWAP anti-MEV protection ensures buy-and-burn operations cannot be sandwiched by MEV bots.
 Burns are executed over time at weighted average prices, not in a single vulnerable transaction.